Blog Home » 2035 Goals » Why it’s important to maintain Arizona’s forests

 Overgrown forests create a threat

-We understand now that forest overgrowth is not a natural or safe condition.
+The scientific community now understands that forest overgrowth is not a natural or safe condition.

-Thick brush and overcrowded trees can lead to intense wildfires that hurt forest ecosystems and are hard to control.
-Wildfires can contaminate our water supply with ash and debris.
+Thick brush and overcrowded trees can lead to intense wildfires that damage forest ecosystems and are hard to control.
+Wildfires can also contaminate our water supply with ash and debris.

-To protect the forests and the water supply, we teamed up with the federal government, businesses and others to support the strategic thinning of overgrown areas.
+To protect our forests and our water supply, we partner with federal and state agencies, businesses and others to support the strategic thinning of overgrown areas.
 In this case, strategic thinning means removing small trees and thick brush.

 Restoring Arizona’s forests through strategic thinning